I need human help to enter verification code (office hours only)

 “Six days a week we wrestle with the world…on Shabbat we especially care for the seed of eternity planted in our soul.” — Abraham Joshua Heschel

-Our Siddur and Chumash – We use the most up-to-date siddur published by the Conservative Movement.
+Our Siddur – We use the most up-to-date siddur published by the Conservative Movement.
 Siddur Lev Shalem reflects the Conservative Movement’s traditions with both traditions and innovation.
 The English translation attempts to simultaneously portray the meaning of the Hebrew and provide a spiritual experience for those who pray in the English.

-Transliterated Prayer Books – For those who have not yet learned Hebrew (or whose Hebrew is rusty), CSI has a number of prayer books with transliterated pages inter-leafed. they are found on the siddur cart in the sanctuary.
+Transliterated Prayer Books – For those who have not yet learned Hebrew (or whose Hebrew is rusty), CSI has a number of prayer books with transliterated pages inter-leafed.
+They are found on the siddur cart in the sanctuary.

 Sim Shalom for Weekdays – Our weekday minyan uses the red-covered Sim Shalom for Weekdays.